Summary:

-When customers like your products and services, does it mean they totally trust you?.
+When customers like your products and services, does it mean they trust you?
 Well, technically the answer is no. Because it is not just about products and services.
 But it is also about the core purpose and the ethics of your organization serving as the fundamental parameters to gain a better level of trust from your customers.
 To build enough trust is a matter of choosing the right practices empowered with technology to communicate the brand personality to your audience.

 After all, you need to gain an edge over your competitors by reducing the time that is taken to get your customers to cross the “Trust Entrance” and to hit their attention on you.
 In his book “The Speed of Trust”, Stephen Covey rightly says that with no trust your business can add a huge cost per transaction.
-With the advent of technology, businesses are now seeking customers’ trust by asking for their personal information to tackle online behavior.
+With the advent of technology, businesses are now seeking customers’ trust by asking for their personal information to tackle online behaviour.

-But at the same time, your business also hits some roadblocks such as security hacks, illegal surveillance, misuse of personal data, fake news spread, misinformation, etc. So before such incidents begin to breed distrust in stakeholders, you need to take the reigns in your hand to protect your brand reputation.
+But at the same time, your business also hits some roadblocks such as security hacks, illegal surveillance, misuse of personal data, fake news spread, misinformation, etc. So before such incidents begin to breed distrust in stakeholders, you need to take the reigns in your hands to protect your brand reputation.

 The focus point is, every single business needs to focus on the four pillars of trust.
 And here you can harness the technology and digital tools to enable transformation and trust.
 So let us just head over to knowing which four pillars are used and recommended by Brainstream to ensure that we win our customer’s trust and confidence.